Chart Color Schemes

 Maitland has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Fourteen projects identified by AreaSearch may impact the local area, significantly influencing its performance.
-Key projects include the Maitland Mental Health Rehabilitation Project, Maitland Regional Sports Complex Redevelopment, Maitland Local Housing Strategy 2041, and Wallis Meadows Estate.
-Below is a list of those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 14 projects likely impacting the area.
+Key projects include Maitland Mental Health Rehabilitation Project, Maitland Regional Sports Complex Redevelopment, Maitland Local Housing Strategy 2041, and Wallis Meadows Estate.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.